joom/Divan.hs/README.md

 Currently, all Divan.hs does is to check the prosody patterns of a verse.

 Tests should explain what Divan.hs currently is able to do.
-View `Test.hs` to read the tests or run `runhaskell Test.hs` on your terminal to see the test results.
+View `tests/tests.hs` to read the tests or run `cabal test` on your terminal to see the test results.

 `Divan.Tefile.detectTefile` function currently doesn't cover all *vezin* patterns, it needs `Divan.Tefile.tefileMap` to be expanded.
 But still, Divan.Tefile now **is** able to take a verse and return the tefile names, such as "*mefâilün mefâilün feûlün*". (*Tef'ile*'s are the vezin pattern names.)